iav0207/advent-of-code/2022/day_20/README.md

 Spec https://adventofcode.com/2022/day/20

 Desc Decoding a list of numbers by moving every number _its value_ positions along the list.
 Pretty difficult ring indexing logic.
 But the biggest trouble was the fact that list items weren't unique 🙈.
-Check the inputs!
+Gotta always check the inputs!

 Execution